-An attempt to commit an act identified above, as well as assisting or willfully encouraging any such act, is also considered a violation of this policy.
+An attempt to commit an act identified above, as well as assisting or willfully encouraging any such act, is also considered a violation of this Policy.

-An act may violate one or more parts of this policy.

-Community members may also be held responsible for the misconduct of their visitors and guests.
+An act may violate one or more parts of this Policy.
+Furthermore, community members may also be held responsible for the misconduct of their visitors and guests.